monami44/Langchain-Semantic-Chunking-Arena/README.md

 ## Abstract

 This study presents a benchmarking environment designed to evaluate and compare four semantic chunking methods provided by Langchain: percentile, interquartile, gradient, and standard deviation.
-Utilizing datasets comprising 100 abstracts from arXiv machine learning research papers and 100 introductions from PubMed articles on COVID-19, the benchmarking framework assesses both chunk sizes and retrieval quality against generated ground truths.
+Utilizing diverse datasets comprising 100 abstracts from arXiv machine learning research papers, 100 introductions from PubMed articles on COVID-19, 100 historical documents about World War II, 100 papers on judicial review in European legal systems, and 100 research papers about e-commerce, the benchmarking framework assesses both chunk sizes and retrieval quality against generated ground truths.
 Metrics such as cosine similarity, precision, recall, F1-score, average precision, and normalized discounted cumulative gain (NDCG) are employed to evaluate performance.
-The results indicate variations in chunking effectiveness across different methods, providing insights into their suitability for semantic text segmentation tasks in scientific and medical domains.
-Separate tier lists for arXiv and PubMed datasets highlight the best-performing methods in each domain.
+The results indicate variations in chunking effectiveness across different methods, providing insights into their suitability for semantic text segmentation tasks across various domains.

 ## Introduction